pjincz/nginx-cgi/README.md

 * `SCRIPT_FILENAME` (non-standard, impled by apache2)

-The full path to script.
+The full path to the CGI script.

 * `SERVER_ADDR` (non-standard, impled by apache2)

 Server ip address.
 If the server has multiple ip addresses.
-The value of this variable can be different if requests come from different interface.
+The value of this variable can be different if requests came from different interfaces.

 ## Tricks